So, you’re looking for the Chromebook with the best screen.

 6. Asus Flip 2 (C302CA-DHM4)

 The Asus Flip 2 is the next computer in the Flip series.
 The first one was a huge success.
 Now, the newer version does it even better.
-With an upgraded screen, specs, and even increased storage and RAM, you can do more.
+With an upgraded display, specs, and even increased storage and RAM, you can do more.

 This is a convertible laptop with a full 360-degree hinge.
 It functions as both a laptop and a tablet and transitions between the two modes instantly- no matter what you’re doing.